anilyadavjnt/VideoDownloadApp/README.md

 ✅ Browse a list of videos
 ✅ Start downloads with live progress tracking
 ✅ Manage offline content with Core Data
-✅ Enjoy a clean and simple UI for the best experience
+✅ Enjoy a clean and simple UI for the best experience.

 🛠️ Tech Highlights:
 UIKit + MVC Architecture